If You or a Friend are Accused of Sexual Assault

 Legal and adjudicatory concerns following a sexual assault:

 - In the State of Iowa, a survivor has 10 years from the date of a sexual assault (or 10 years after their 18th birthday if they are a minor when assaulted) to report the assault to the police and pursue prosecution.
 A survivor can make a report & choose not to prosecute, but still have the report on file.
-An accused individual may also wish to consult with the police to share his or her perspective, and should consult a qualified attorney if criminal charges are pursued against him or her.
+An accused individual may also wish to consult with the police to share their perspective, and should consult a qualified attorney if criminal charges are pursued against them.

-- Cornell's policy establishes that as long as the accused is a member of the Cornell community, the college may investigate and take necessary action if warranted.
+- Cornell's policy establishes that as long as the accused is a member of the Cornell community, the College may investigate and take necessary action if warranted.
 Prompt reporting is crucial to help ensure full investigation of complaints and is thus encouraged.
-Currently, on-campus procedures include that a survivor may provide an informal report to the College or file a formal complaint and report of what happened with the Dean of Students.
-If a formal complaint is filed, the College will then proceed with an investigation, which will typically include contacting the accused student, who will write his or her own report of what happened, and a faculty-staff hearing board may hear the "case."
-The Dean of Students (Heidi Levine, Old Sem, x4234) and the College's Sexual Misconduct Liaison (Becki Elkins, 2nd Floor Old Sem, x4595) are available to assist both the complainant and the accused.
+Currently, on-campus procedures include that a complainant may provide a report to the College.
+Reports should be filed with the Dean of Students or the Title IX Coordinator.
+Those cases that are adjudicated through the student conduct process will be coordinated by the Dean of Students.
+The Dean of Students (Gwen Schimek, Old Sem, x4234) is available to assist both the complainant and the accused.
 For more information, see the complete sexual misconduct policy online.

 - Civil court proceedings are a third option available to a survivor.
 This course does not result in criminal action against the accused.
 Rather, monetary damages can be sought through this avenue.
 If civil proceedings are brought against an accused student, the student should consult a qualified attorney.

 - Listen to your friend from their point of view.